Salem Radio Network News Saturday, November 15, 2025

 Audio By Carbonatix

-Specialized teams were called to the scene to defuse booby traps in the building, police said.
+Specialized teams were called to the scene to defuse booby traps in the residential building, city police said.
 Photos from the area also showed a burned-out van.

-In 1980, Oktoberfest was the target of a deadly neo-Nazi attack.
-The bombing on the evening of Sept.
+Decades ago, Oktoberfest was the target of a deadly neo-Nazi attack.
+A bombing on Sept.
 26, 1980, claimed 13 lives, including that of three children and the attacker, student Gundolf Koehler, a supporter of a banned far-right group.
 More than 200 people were wounded.

 Dazio reported from Berlin.